What is a Timeshare and How Does It Work?

 Points-Based Timeshare

-The most common type of ownership nowadays is points-based.
+Most companies these days use a point system for timeshare properties.
 How does a points-based timeshare work?
 Typically, the fixed week is converted into points.
-So based on the week or caliber of ownership, owners will have a certain number of points at their disposal.
-Guests can use these points to stay at different resorts in the brands’ network or to stay at their unit.
-When you check out timeshares for sale in our marketplace, there are points charts available for participating brands.
-You can see that depending on the type of ownership, the point value varies.
+So, based on the week or caliber of ownership, vacation owners will have a certain number of points at their disposal.
+Guests can use these points to stay at different resorts in the brand’s network or stay at the unit at their home resort.
+When you check out timeshares for sale in our marketplace, there are point charts available for participating brands.
+You can see that the point value varies depending on the ownership type.
+Many timeshare owners love the control having a number of points gives you, letting you visit the beaches, mountains, and theme parks, all with the same ownership.
+Vacation Clubs are aware of this popularity, so your typical timeshare currently is most likely going to be points-based.

 Floating Week

 A floating week means that you can reserve your stay for any week of the year on a first-come, first-served basis.
 In some cases, floating weeks may only apply to a certain season.
 For example, an owner can own a week of the winter season, so they can stay at their resort any week available within that season.
-Some seasons have a higher value than others depending on demand and location.
+Depending on demand and location, some seasons have a higher value than others.

 Biennial vs. Annual